csc-training/csc-env-eff/part-2/workflows/snakemake-ht.md

 snakemake -s Snakefile --jobs 1 --use-singularity --executor cluster-generic --cluster-generic-submit-cmd "hq submit --cpus 5"

-# snakemake -s Snakefile --jobs 1 --use-singularity --cluster "hq submit --cpus 2"
+# for snakemake versions 7.x.xx, use command: snakemake -s Snakefile --jobs 1 --use-singularity --cluster "hq submit --cpus 2"

 # Wait for all jobs to finish, then shut down the workers and server
 hq job wait all